Louise Adler: Board and public roles

-She was chairperson of the board of her old school, Methodist Ladies' College, in 2012, when the then principal, Rosa Storelli, was sacked in 2012 over a dispute about her past salary sacrifice arrangements, with an audit suggesting that she had been overpaid more than over ten years.
-Her sacking caused anger among many parents, with a public meeting calling for the resignation of the board and the reinstatement of Storelli, and the event was covered widely on Australian media.
-Adler's last year on the board was 2015.
+As chairperson of the board of her former school, Methodist Ladies' College, Adler was at the centre of a high-profile dispute in 2012 when the board terminated the employment of principal Rosa Storelli over historic salary sacrifice arrangements, following an audit suggesting Storelli had been overpaid more than A$700,000 across ten years.
+The dismissal angered many parents, prompting a public meeting that called for the board's resignation and Storelli's reinstatement, and received extensive media coverage.
+Adler's final year on the board was 2015.